Writing Young Adult Fiction For Dummies

 - tips for targeting an audience, finding an angle that’ll make the story stand out, and writing a killer hook

 - an extensive chapter on self-marketing to help writers move boldly into the realm of self-promotion

 - techniques and exercises to shape plot, create teen-friendly characters, develop a convincingly youthful voice, write natural dialogue, and use setting to illuminate characters and plot

 - 13 National Book Award winners and finalists, Newbery medalists and honorees, and other award-winning luminaries sharing their insights in sidebars

 - self-editing tools to transform a first draft into a strong submission-ready final draft

 - insider tips for finding the right agent and/or editor and preparing a stand-out submission package

 - advice on self-publishing for YA writers

-With the help of this step-by-step guide, you’ll have all the skills to write an inspiring and marketable young adult novel.
+With the help of this step-by-step guide, you’ll have all the skills to write an inspiring and marketable novel for teens or tweens.